Ny0n/DungeonThief/README.md

-# Dungeon Thief
+# Dungeon Thief - Unreal Engine 4 Project
-3D Infiltration game made on Unreal Engine 4.
+3D Infiltration game.

 ## Context
 This game has been made for educational purposes during the first year of the Msc Video Game programming in Gaming Campus with the supervision of Etienne CHAMPAGNE.